BUTSpeechFIT/hystoc/README.md

 The underlying technique was previously sucessfuly applied to [semi-supervised learning in OCR](https://arxiv.org/abs/2104.13037).
 Hystoc is oblivious to the underlying task, but please note that no special care is provided for non-monotonic tasks such as Machine Translation.

-When using Hystoc, please cite us (currently readcted because the paper is in a double-blind review).
+When using Hystoc, please cite (currently redacted because the paper is in a double-blind review).

 ## Installation